 A BRIEF HISTORY OF CLOUD HANDS

 H.H.
 Lui encouraged Susan Kimmelman and myself to found Cloud Hands which would be dedicated to Tai Chi and Taoist studies.
 We did so in a lovely 5000 square foot, high ceilinged, heavy timber loft in River North in Chicago.
 Together with H.H.
-Lui we published the first ‘Tai Chi Ch’uan: The Technique of Power’.
-The book was a success and ultimately was translated and distributed in a host of languages and countries.
-In addition we had classes in acupuncture, acupressure and Taoist studies.
+Lui, we published the first ‘Tai Chi Ch’uan: The Technique of Power.’
+The book was a success and was ultimately translated and distributed in a host of languages and countries.
+In addition, we had classes in acupuncture, acupressure, and Taoist studies.
 We began working on translations of the Taoist texts at this time, an undertaking that continued for several decades.

 Classes were large in those eras—20 to 40 students in a class.
 The three of us taught, Susan and myself under the watchful eye of H.H.
 Lui.
-We were beginners ourselves but he encouraged us, counseled us, prodded us to teach and to practice.
+We were beginners ourselves, but he encouraged us, counseled us, prodded us to teach and to practice.
 Susan did some Tai Chi inspired performance pieces in the park that would go on for up to 8 hours.
 Some of our weekend classes in the park would last for up to 4 hours of continuous movement.

 H.H.
-Lui ultimately retired and moved to San Francisco where he continued teaching and holding annual reunions for many years.
-At one point he informed me that there were 16 Cloud Hands around the world—all of them had sprung from our modest start in Chicago.
+Lui ultimately retired and moved to San Francisco, where he continued teaching and holding annual reunions for many years.
+At one point, he informed me that there were 16 Cloud Hands around the world—all of them had sprung from our modest start in Chicago.

 Over many years it is still a flexible, floating center for Tai Chi and Taoist thought.